 Wind and solar generation costs are thus modeled as simple \$/MWh PPA costs.
 Members of our resource planning group met with several wind and solar developers to learn more about what projects were being built and the typical terms around projects, including indicative pricing.
 We received three indicative pricing estimates for smaller-sized (less than 100MW) solar projects and four indicative estimates for wind projects.
 Because we signed non-disclosure agreements with each developer before entering into conversations with them, the indicative pricing estimates provided by developers are not stated.
-We used the range of prices provided by developers to independently estimate low, medium and high per-MWh costs that range from \$39 for our low estimate to \$43.50 for our high estimate for small solar PPAs East of the Cascades in Washington or Oregon and from \$30 to \$40 for our low and high estimates for larger wind PPAs in 2024.
+We used the range of prices provided by developers to independently estimate low, medium and high per-MWh costs that range from \$39 for our low estimate to \$43.50 for our high estimate for small solar PPAs East of the Cascades in Washington or Oregon and from \$30 to \$40 for our low and high estimates for larger wind PPAs in Washington and Oregon when the solar or wind resource is acquired prior to the expiration of tax credits in 2024.
 While indicative pricing for smaller-scale wind PPAs was not available, we found that indicative pricing estimates for larger-scale solar PPAs (i.e. 100MW or larger)